-Gallina, ladies’ vocal quartet (Ljubljana, Slovenia), was founded at the end of 2010.
-The group dedicates special attention to Slovenian (folk) music, diverse choral music from the Renaissance to the contemporary period, music of the golden era of Slovenian popular song as well as foreign vocal jazz and pop compositions.
-The vocation Gallina follows and considers of great importance is encouraging young composers to write new choral pieces, thus enriching the treasury of compositions for female voices.
+The vocal group that performs under the name Gallina was formed at the end of 2010.
+The group devotes a great deal of attention to the performance of Slovenian folk and art music, compositions from the world choral repertoire from the Renaissance to the present, and compositions from the golden era of Slovenian pop songs, as well as singing foreign vocal jazz and pop songs.
+A particularly important mission of the group is to encourage young composers to create new compositions, thus enriching the female vocal and choral repertoire.

 In its creative work to date, Gallina has achieved a number of prominent successes.
 Among the most important are a gold award with distinction in the Regional Competition of Adult Choirs and Small Vocal Ensembles 2013 (Slovenia), a gold plaque and the award for the best vocal group in the competition Our Song 2014 (Slovenia), and second prize in the category of vocal ensembles and second place in the category of Romanticism in the international competition Polifonico Arezzo 2014 (Italy).
 In 2014, Gallina released its first CD, Kurje gospe (Hen Ladies).

 In 2015, Gallina won both the Grand Prix and the categories of classical and folk music in the international competition Lipanjski zvuci in Petrinja (Croatia).
 Due to its uniqueness and its renowned quality, Gallina has been invited to perform by many Slovenian and foreign festival and concert organisers.
 In 2015, it appeared at several Slovenian and international festivals, including Festa della musica attiva (Italy), the 11th International Choral Festival (Slovenia), the Lent Festival (Slovenia) and the Kragujevac International Choral Festival (Serbia).